Different types of mortgages

 The majority of lenders offer mortgage products with and without fees.
 This fee is sometimes called an arrangement fee or completion fee and can be either a flat fee, such as £999, or a percentage of the amount borrowed, such as 1%.

-This fee is usually paid at application stage or you can request to add this onto the mortgage account at completion but if you do this you’ll be charged interest on the fee amount over the full term of your mortgage.
+This fee is usually paid at application stage or you can request to add this onto the mortgage account at completion.
+But if you do this you’ll be charged interest on the fee amount over the full term of your mortgage.

 You do not have to choose a product that incurs a fee, however, you may find that interest rates on these products may be lower than products without a fee.
 It’s important to look at the total cost over the deal period to understand the overall costs and compare deals.